 the requirement for actuarial assessments/reviews, to accommodate the grand-fathered Defined Benefits plans which joined under the new legislation.

 1996 The legislative package was taken to the Legislative Assembly in 1996 and passed, but the effective date was not activated by the time the November 1996 General Elections took place.
 1997 The Government was re-elected in 1996, and the NPL was assented to in 1997.
 1998 However, due to some parliamentary and governance developments, the NPL package was subsequently suspended by the Legislative Assembly and sent to a Select Committee of the House.
-In that Select Committee several changes were made to the legislation, but the NPL and full set of Regulations were then brought into force in 1998.
-2016 After nearly 20 years of no significant changes to the National Pensions Law, Government passed the National Pensions (Amendment) Law, 2016, putting into place some amendments that were deemed appropriate to ensure that employees’ lifestyles would be more comfortable in their retirement years.
+In that Select Committee, several changes were made to the legislation, but the NPL and a full set of Regulations were then brought into force in 1998.
+2016 After nearly 20 years of no significant changes to the National Pensions Act, Government passed the National Pensions (Amendment) Act, 2016, putting into place some amendments that were deemed appropriate to ensure that employees’ lifestyles would be more comfortable in their retirement years.
 A few of these changes included increasing the normal age of pension entitlement to 65 and increasing the Yearly Maximum Pensionable Earnings to CI$87,000; however, to date many sections of the National Pensions (Amendment) Law, 2016 have not been implemented.
 2020 At that time (in 1998) it was the understanding and intention that there would be regular reviews and finetuning of the legislation, particularly around administration and enforcement, resources, investment regulations, public education and a gradual increase in the Contribution Rate.

 However, this has not been the case and has led to recent legislative actions including a Public Accounts Committee hearing in June 2020 aimed at increasing transparency of the pension system for the public.